Over the past 30 years the magnetic North Pole (MNP) has moved almost the same distance as it had during the previous 180 years.

 Rather than discussing large time-scales, it may be more useful to start on June 1st 1831.
-This is when James Clark Ross led the first group of Europeans to the MNP – I assume the local Inuit tribes had been there many times before this date.
+This is when James Clark Ross led the first group of Europeans to the MNP – I assume the local Inuit people had been there many times before this date.
 Seventy three years later the Norwegian explorer Roald Amundsen returned to the same spot and was surprised to find that he wasn’t at the MNP.
 Using a Dip Compass to navigate, he had to travel North West for around 40 miles until he found the MNP.

 Note: a dip compass has a needle which rotates vertically, rather than horizontally like in a hand held compass.
 This is useful at the Poles as the magnetic fields (to which the compass needle aligns) go straight up, at the South Pole or down at the North Pole.